guardian/recommendations/pull-requests.md

 ### Talk is better

 Don't try and hold a conversation in a pull request.
 If you have more than three comments or three paragraphs in a pull request then consider simply talking through the issues with the person who raised the pull request.

+Record the outcome and actions of the conversation on the pull request so everyone else can follow the review.

+### Good not great

+Try not to block a pull request if the majority of it is okay and the pull request as a whole provides value.
+Issues of style or the possibilities for a better written solution can be addressed by raising Github Issues.
+Don't stop the value flow lightly.